Where to see the best drive-by Christmas light displays in and near Wichita in 2020

 Lights on David, 409 N. David St., near 119th and Central: This longtime show includes lights and inflatables and is open from dark until 9 p.m.
 Sundays through Thursdays and from dark until 10 p.m.
 Fridays and Saturdays.
 It will run through Christmas Day though not on nights with heavy rain, ice or high winds.
 The website is lightsondavidstreet.webs.com.

-Carols on the Court, 1358 N. Aksarben Court, near 13th Street and N. 135th St. West : This show is made using more than 4,000 RGB pixels that allow the homeowners to control every light and modify the color and brightness.
+Carols on the Court, 1358 N. Aksarben Court, near 13th Street and 135th Street West: This show is made using more than 4,000 RGB pixels that allow the homeowners to control every light and modify the color and brightness.
 It’s turned on from 5:30 to 9:30 p.m.
 Sundays through Thursdays and from 5:30 to 10 p.m.
 Fridays and Saturdays.

 Ninth Street Lights, 3821 W. Ninth St., near West Street and Ninth Street: This longtime display includes more than 35,000 lights running on 192 computerized channels.
 Like most, it features dancing light shows set to music.
 It runs from 6 to 10 p.m.
 Sundays through Thursdays and from 6 to 11 p.m.
 Fridays and Saturdays.
 It won’t be turned on in wet weather.
 The website is https://9thstreetlights.weebly.com.